lroolle/codingpython/README.md

-# Life is short, Why not Python
+# I said Python, It's not Python, Absolutely It is Python

 For keeping codes written in Python